Local economic development

-Local Economic Development (LED) is an approach to economic development, of note in the developing world that, as its name implies, places importance on activities in and by cities, districts and regions.
+Local economic development (LED) is an approach to economic development, of note in the developing world that, as its name implies, places importance on activities in and by cities, districts and regions.
 Local economic development combines economic development activities, urban planning, infrastructure development and social development activities to improve local conditions.
 LED encompasses a range of disciplines including physical planning, economics and marketing, all with the goal of building up the economic capacity of a local area to improve its economic future and the quality of life for all.

-Definitions for Local Economic Development
+Definitions for local economic development

-There are several definitions for Local Economic Development (LED).
-In one of the early concept notes on LED, the World Bank in 2002 defined LED as: LED is the process by which public, business and non-governmental sector partners work collectively to create better conditions for economic growth and employment generation.
-The aim is to improve the quality of life for all in the community.
+There are several definitions for local economic development.
+In one of the early concept notes on LED, the World Bank in 2006 defined LED as "the process by which public, business and non-governmental sector partners work collectively to create better conditions for economic growth and employment generation.
+The aim is to improve the quality of life for all in the community".

-In 2007 GTZ (now called GIZ) refined the definition of the World Bank by describing LED as: “a process to mobilise stakeholders from the public and the private sectors as well as from civil society, to become partners in a joint effort to improve the economy of a defined subnational territory and thus increase its competitiveness”.
+In 2007 GTZ (now called GIZ) refined the definition of the World Bank by describing LED as "a process to mobilise stakeholders from the public and the private sectors as well as from civil society, to become partners in a joint effort to improve the economy of a defined subnational territory and thus increase its competitiveness".

-Another recent definition from Swiss Agency for Development and Cooperation|SDC: “SDC Bangladesh understands LED as a broad set of activities, which aim at creating a competitive advantage for an urban or rural territory and for the enterprises in this territory to improve territorial attractiveness and economic wellbeing.
-This definition was developed for the SDC by Mesopartner, a research consultancy specialising in Local Economic Development that was co-founded by the late Jörg Meyer-Stamer.
+The Swiss Agency for Development and Cooperation defined LED as "a broad set of activities, which aim at creating a competitive advantage for an urban or rural territory and for the enterprises in this territory to improve territorial attractiveness and economic wellbeing".
+This definition was developed for the SDC by Mesopartner, a research consultancy specialising in LED that was co-founded by the late Jörg Meyer-Stamer.

 Different developmental organisations tend to emphasise elements in the definitions that are aligned with their specific mandate.
-For instance, UN-Habitat defines LED as:LED is a participatory process where local people from all sectors work together to stimulate local commercial activity resulting in a resilient and sustainable economy.
-It is an approach to help create decent jobs and improve the quality of life for everyone, including the poor and marginalized.
+For instance, UN-Habitat defines LED "a participatory process where local people from all sectors work together to stimulate local commercial activity resulting in a resilient and sustainable economy." and as "an approach to help create decent jobs and improve the quality of life for everyone, including the poor and marginalized".

-The ILO defined it as “LED is a participatory development process that encourages partnership arrangements between the main private and public stakeholders of a defined territory, enabling the joint design and implementation of a common development strategy, by making use of the local resources and competitive advantage in a global context, with the final objective of creating decent jobs and stimulating economic activity”.
+The International Labour Organization (ILO) defines LED as "a participatory development process that encourages partnership arrangements between the main private and public stakeholders of a defined territory, enabling the joint design and implementation of a common development strategy, by making use of the local resources and competitive advantage in a global context, with the final objective of creating decent jobs and stimulating economic activity".

 From these different definitions of LED there are several core elements that are common: